★ CENTRAL TUCSON ★ HISTORIC URBAN CORE

 • 85701 (Downtown, El Presidio, Armory Park, Barrio Viejo, Warehouse District): Median sale price approximately $370,000, mixed YoY.
 The Central Tucson Real Estate downtown core combines historic Sonoran row houses, restored 1920s bungalows, downtown lofts, and adobe estates.
 Walk Score is the highest in the submarket.
 Schools: Tucson Unified District (TUSD) … Carrillo Intermediate Magnet School and Tucson High Magnet School zone.

-• 85711 (Reid Park area, midtown south, Broadway corridor): Median sale price approximately $295,000, slightly up YoY.
+• 85711 (Reid Park area, midtown south, Broadway corridor): Median sale price approximately $294,000, softened from spring.
 Family-oriented Central Tucson Real Estate ranch-home corridor anchored by Reid Park, Hi Corbett Field, and the Reid Park Zoo.
 Schools: TUSD (Cholla High School, Catalina High School zones depending on exact address).

 • 85716 (Sam Hughes east, San Clemente, Colonia Solana, El Encanto Estates): Median sale price approximately $485,000, the second-highest Central Tucson Real Estate zip code.
 Premium historic pockets in Colonia Solana and El Encanto trade above $1M.
 Schools: TUSD … Mansfeld Middle School and Tucson High Magnet School zone, with Sam Hughes Elementary anchoring far-west addresses.